 On a larger scale, your world should have organisations associated with at least a couple of opposing points on the alignment grid.
 They could be political factions in a city, societies in an empire, or even gods in a pantheon (and their followers).
 Not only does this give you organisations that feel different and have different goals, it also provides reasons for those organisations to come into conflict, giving them cause to hire an adventuring party, or even to come into conflict with the party themselves.

-Remember that an organisation’s members are not a monolithic block.
+remember that an organisation’s members are not a monolithic block.
 Some members will be 100% on board with the organisation’s goals, others will be from neighbouring alignments trying to steer/subvert the organisation in their preferred direction, or just using it to further their own goals.
 Some members might even have the complete opposite alignment, but they’re participating because they have non-alignment-based ties to it (such as family or friends), because this was the only job they could find, or because they’re not confident enough to stand up for what they believe in.

 After you introduce two diametrically-opposed organisations, your players will think of one as “the good guys” and the other as “the bad guys”, giving you an excellent opportunity to keep things fresh by subverting their expectations.
 In their next adventure, have “the good guys” send them on a mission against a different organisation that’s equally good, but at the opposite end of the left-right axis.
 Alternatively, have them attacked by a new faction that’s as bad as “the bad guys”, but from the same end of the left-right axis as “the good guys”.
 Either way, the goal is to stop players from being able to simplify moral decisions into a simple good/bad binary, and encourage them to think about the in-world consequences of their actions, increasing their immersion and investment.

 If you can put your party into situations that challenge their assumptions about which are the good guys and which are the bad guys, you might be able to convince them to change their alignment.
-That gives those characters more interesting arcs than just “levelled up, got stronger”.
+That gives those character more interesting arcs than just “levelled up, got stronger”.
 You might even be able to put them into a situation that mirrors one from the beginning of the campaign, and give them a chance to act differently.

 Historically, some players and game masters have assumed alignment was there to stop a character from doing things: “You can’t do that, it’s against your character’s alignment!”
-As those people quickly figured out, this is not very fun, and I do not suggest you run your games like this.
+As those people quickly figured out, this is very not-fun, and I do not suggest you run your games like this.

 Instead, I’m proposing that alignment should be something that players might not ever notice, that only really exists inside the game master’s notes.
 The game master might have opinions about a character’s alignment, and might even ask the player how their character feels about particular characters or events in the game world, but the player never has to sit down and choose an alignment from a list.
 It’s just a summary of how the character has behaved so far, and expected others to behave, to help you find scenarios that will morally challenge that character.